-Welcome back to week 2 of the 10 Days of Homeschooling blog hop!
+Welcome back to day six of my Charlotte Mason series where we will discuss adding Charlotte Mason artist study, composer study, and poetry to your routine!
 This week is absolutely full of some of the most rich and wonderful learning that comes from a Charlotte Mason style education!
 You can find the rest of the posts in this series here.

 Today covers some priceless topics – art, music and poetry – that too many people choose to leave out of their curriculum because they either can’t find the time or don’t think the material important.
 I suppose I can see how someone could feel so overwhelmed with “real” schoolwork that they don’t find the “extras” important.
 However, these “extras” pack more academic punch than you might think!
 Not to mention, if you’re incorporating short lessons into your day, there should be plenty of time left over for art, music and poetry!